Topological Mixed States: Phases of Matter from Axiomatic Approaches: Conclusion

 From the bootstrap axioms, we could derive several topological invariants that partially characterize a given topological mixed state phase.
 The primary diagnosis is the information convex set $\Sigma(M|\sigma)$, a set of density matrices locally indistinguishable from the fixed point $\sigma$ on $M$.
 On a closed manifold $M$, $\Sigma$ tells us the classical or quantum nature of information encoded in the topological mixed states.
 We identified classes of solvable mixed-state fixed points, showing that they satisfy all the axioms.
 We can prepare classes of classical fixed points efficiently via finite-depth local channels.
 The associated $\Sigma$ is shown to exhibit classical topological memory, marking a sharp contrast to the fully coherent structure of pure topological states.
 Another important diagnosis is the topological entropy, which is a straightforward generalization of Levin-Wen topological entanglement entropy.
 Interestingly, the topological entropy gives a fundamental bound to the memory capacity.

 Crucially, our axiomatic framework allows us to go beyond fixed points: by requiring the axioms to hold only under coarse-graining, we explored phases of topological mixed states and provided a notion of equivalence via transparent domain walls.
 This naturally leads to the concept of topological channel connectivity, which generalizes traditional notions of phase equivalence.
 It successfully distinguishes between decohered Abelian topological orders and trivial product states—something the previous naive definition of two-way connectivity via FDLC failed to capture.
+Furthermore, as long as \emph{approximate} axioms hold, we proved that topological entropy remains invariant across the system upto exponentially small corrections; this further substantiates that our axioms play the role of a gap in mixed states.

 We further investigated the richness of non-Abelian topological mixed states.
 While many of the classical mixed states are unentangled and separable, we demonstrated that they may nevertheless exhibit nontrivial features such as multi-party classical secret-sharing and nonlocal storage of classical information.
 These properties are absent in decohered Abelian phases, highlighting a new kind of nontriviality in the mixed-state setting.
 Our results also suggest that there may exist an interesting hierarchy among decohered topological mixed states, which is of a different kind proposed in \cite{Tantivasadakarn_2023} based on the preparation complexity using measurements and feedback.